slacgismo/solar-data-tools/README.md

 ## Usage
 Users will primarily interact with this software through the `DataHandler` class.
-By default, Solar Data Tools uses CLARABEL and QSS as the solvers for convex and non-convex problems, respectively.
-If you would like to specify a solver, just pass the keyword argument `solver` (for non-convex) or `solver_convex` (for convex) to `DataHandler.pipeline` with the solver of choice.
-Setting `solver=MOSEK` will set the solver to MOSEK for both convex and non-convex problems by default.
+By default, Solar Data Tools uses [CLARABEL](https://clarabel.org/stable/) as the solver all signal decomposition problems.
+If you would like to specify another solver (such as MOSEK), just pass the keyword argument `solver` to `DataHandler.pipeline` with the solver of choice.

 ```python
 from solardatatools import DataHandler